Hosting and bandwidth provided by MacAce.net.

 Feature & Software Differences

-Bundled software on the iPod touch includes a version of the Safari web browser, YouTube, calendar, contacts, clock, and calculator applications, as well as the same audio, photo, and video functionality (it originally lacked the phone, e-mail, text, stocks, maps, weather, and notes applications from the iPhone, but beginning January 15, 2008, Apple began selling the Mail, Maps, Stocks, Weather, and Notes applications for US$19.99, and on February 5, 2008, began including these applications with all models).
+Bundled software on the original iPod touch included a version of the Safari web browser, YouTube, calendar, contacts, clock, and calculator applications, as well as the same audio, photo, and video functionality as the original iPhone.
+The iPod touch initially lacked the phone, e-mail, text, stocks, maps, weather, and notes applications from the iPhone.
+However, beginning January 15, 2008, Apple began selling the Mail, Maps, Stocks, Weather, and Notes applications for US$19.99, and on February 5, 2008, began including these applications with all devices.

 OS Support Differences